 Not a fan of online ordering (or planning ahead)?
 We’ve got you.
 Day-of-show tickets are available at every venue.
 (We suggest you get there at least 30 minutes before the film starts.)

-A community staple for over 20 years, the Wisconsin Film Festival kicks off Thursday, April 13 with an opening night reception.
-Head to Memorial Union for appetizers, drinks and pre-show socializing before the first film, Luxembourg, Luxembourg, premiers downstairs.
+A community staple for over 20 years, the Wisconsin Film Festival kicks off Thursday, April 4 with an opening night reception at the Barrymore Theatre.